 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Marsupialization is a surgery used to treat Bartholin cysts.
-Your Bartholin glands are two small glands located on both sides of your labia (vaginal lips) near the opening of your vagina.
-They secrete fluid that helps lubricate your vagina.
-Bartholin cysts form when a blockage occurs at the opening of one of these glands, causing fluid to build up and form a lump.
+Marsupialization is a surgery that treats Bartholin cysts.
+Your Bartholin glands are two small glands located on both sides of your labia (vaginal lips), near the opening of your vagina.
+A Bartholin cyst forms when the opening of a gland gets blocked, causing fluid to build up and creating a lump.

 Advertisement